ContainerSSH/ContainerSSH/README.md

 ## Looking for a Linux learning environment?

-With ContainerSSH you can launch Linux-based containers on-demand when your students connect.
+With ContainerSSH you can launch Linux-based containers on demand when your students connect.
 You can supply your own container image and mount folders with learning and testing material as needed.</p>

 [Read more »](https://containerssh.github.io/usecases/learning/)